-To further understand how the individual ratio of growth acceleration affects the growth rate over time, we provide the mean and individual yearly growth rate over time obtained by the full and the reduced Jenss-Bayley latent change score model in Figures \ref{fig:rate_mean} and \ref{fig:rate_ind}, respectively.
-As shown in Figure \ref{fig:rate_mean}, the yearly rate-of-growth estimated from both full and reduced models was expected to slow down in the late stage of the study, so did the magnitude of between-individual differences.
-However, the $95\%$ confidence interval on the growth rate of the full model was narrower than that from the reduced model.
-Figure \ref{fig:rate_ind} plots the individual yearly growth rate for six individuals from the data set.
-From the figure, we can see that the longitudinal plots of the two models' growth rates were similar for most individuals.
+To further understand how the individual ratio of the growth acceleration affects the rate-of-change over time, we provide the mean values and individual scores of yearly rate-of-change over time obtained by the full and the reduced Jenss-Bayley LCSM in Figures \ref{fig:rate_mean} and \ref{fig:rate_ind}, respectively.
+As shown in Figure \ref{fig:rate_mean}, the yearly rate-of-change estimated from both full and reduced models was expected to slow down in the late stage of the study, as did the magnitude of between-individual differences.
+However, the $95\%$ confidence interval on the rate-of-change of the full model was narrower than that from the reduced model.
+Figure \ref{fig:rate_ind} plots the individual yearly rate-of-change for six individuals from the data set.
+It shows that the $r-t$ graphs of the two models were similar for most individuals.
 However, for the third and fourth individuals, the estimated growth rate from the full model was more gradual than that from the reduced model.
 We then examined the observed growth trajectory (see Figure \ref{fig:growth_ind}) for each individual and found that one possible reason for the steep rate estimated by the reduced model for Individuals $3$ and $4$ is the fluctuation in academic performance.
-The findings from these plots suggest that the Jenss-Bayley LCSM with an individual ratio of growth acceleration can capture the growth rate more precisely than the model with a fixed ratio in this analysis.
+These findings suggest that the Jenss-Bayley LCSM with an individual ratio of the growth acceleration can capture the growth rate more precisely than the model with a fixed ratio in this analysis.